Examples

 Creating a constraint when there exist conflicting nodes will fail

-Create a constraint on the property isbn
+Create a constraint on the property nationality

 In this case the constraint can’t be created because it is violated by existing data.
 Remove the offending nodes and then re-apply the constraint.